 Market Strategy vs. Marketing Plan

-Marketing is the only function of business administration that, at its core, involves the commercial strategy of the business and how it connects to the market.
-Marketing strategy is the business's overall game plan for connecting to the market, reaching prospects, and turning them into customers of the product or service offered.
+Marketing is the only function of business administration that, at its core, involves the business's commercial strategy and how it connects to the market.
+Marketing strategy is the business's overall plan for connecting with the market, reaching prospects, and converting them into customers of the product or service offered.
 As Business Strategist Michael Porter describes it, the marketing strategy is "essentially, a formula for how a business is going to compete, what its goals should be, and what policies will be needed to carry out these goals."

-A company's marketing strategy contains the business's value proposition, key marketing messages, information on the target customer, and other high-level elements.
-In short, it informs the marketing plan, which is a document that lays out the types and timing of marketing activities.
-A company's marketing strategy should have a longer lifespan than any individual marketing plan, as this strategy is where the value proposition and the key elements of a company's brand reside.
+A company's marketing strategy encompasses its value proposition, key marketing messages, information on the target customer, and other high-level elements.
+In short, it informs the marketing plan, a document that outlines the types and timing of marketing activities.
+A company's marketing strategy should have a longer lifespan than any individual marketing plan, as it is where the value proposition and key elements of a company's brand reside.
 These elements ideally do not shift very much over time.

 Grasping Marketing Strategy

 Marketing strategies are often confused with marketing plans.
 Because the two feed off one another, it is not unusual to find them baked together into a single document.
 Although the transition between the two is blurry, a marketing strategy covers the big picture: the value proposition, primary target, pricing strategy, distribution outlets, and any related brand messaging.
-On the other hand, the marketing plan is how the business will get the brand's key message: the platforms, creative elements, and implementation timing, among further tactical details.
+On the other hand, the marketing plan outlines how the business will convey the brand's key message, including the platforms, creative elements, and implementation timing, as well as additional tactical details.
 The marketing strategy may also be absorbed into corporate value statements and other strategy documents.

-Contrary to widespread practice, marketing strategy is not pulled out of thin air --at least, it shouldn't be.
-A marketing strategy should grow out of a company's core.
-The value proposition summarizes a company's competitive advantage in its market, usually providing a vital message for all marketing.
-Ultimately, it is crucial to define the purpose and related imagery related to the company brand: "my brand = XX."
+Contrary to widespread practice, marketing strategy is not pulled out of thin air-- at least, it shouldn't be.
+A marketing strategy should stem from a company's core.
+The value proposition summarizes a company's competitive advantage in its market, typically conveying a vital message for all marketing efforts.
+Ultimately, it is crucial to define the purpose and related imagery associated with the company brand: "My brand = XX."

 The hard part is done once the value proposition is briefly stated and validated by the market.
 Any marketing asset, from ad design to a social media campaign, can be judged by how well it communicates the brand's value proposition.
-Market research should be added to the marketing strategy to identify untapped audiences or refine the target consumer.
+Market research should be incorporated into the marketing strategy to identify untapped audiences or refine the target consumer profile.
 Finally, an overall goal for the marketing strategy can be set, with all the subsequent marketing plans inheriting the responsibility of delivering it.
-These can be concrete, bottom-line goals such as increasing sales or something less direct, like climbing the ranking of trusted providers within the industry.
+These can be concrete, bottom-line goals, such as increasing sales or something less direct, like climbing the ranking of trusted providers within the industry.

 Marketing Strategy vs. Marketing Plans

-Marketing plans are operational documents that get more attention as they are the day-to-day work that a company does to sell itself to the world.
+Marketing plans are operational documents that receive more attention, as they represent the day-to-day work a company does to sell itself to the world.
 That said, a marketing plan would be meaningless without a strong value proposition, key messages, a target market, and a goal — the core of every marketing strategy.
-Further, you can upgrade the marketing plan by identifying key enablers and strategic initiatives that can better prepare your company for business growth, all linked to the foundation created by the marketing strategy.
+Furthermore, you can enhance the marketing plan by identifying key enablers and strategic initiatives that can better prepare your company for business growth, all linked to the foundation established by the marketing strategy.

-Moreover, the motive of a marketing strategy is to define your business' marketing goals by asking yourself, what needs to happen for my product or service to reach the right customers and do well in the market?
+Moreover, the primary objective of a marketing strategy is to define your business's marketing goals by asking yourself, what needs to happen for my product or service to reach the right customers and succeed in the market?
 A strategy keeps your team aligned with those established goals by clarifying who your target audience is, the value proposition, and how you will reach your ideal customer.

 On the other hand, the purpose of a marketing plan is to describe and visualize for your team when and how you will accomplish these goals.
 A marketing plan establishes the timeline, campaigns, and programs necessary to actualize your strategy, making it clear how every venture connects to both marketing and overall business goals.